Marcus Nicolaou

 Senior Director

-Wide ranging domestic and international corporate tax advisory experience across all industry sectors
+Wide-ranging domestic and international corporate tax compliance and advisory experience

 London